Dagenham Dock

-Dagenham Dock is a place in the London Borough of Barking and Dagenham in London, England.
-It is located to the south of Dagenham and on the River Thames.
+Dagenham Dock is an industrial district in the London Borough of Barking and Dagenham in London, England.
+It is located to the south of Dagenham and is on the River Thames.
 It was once the site of a large coaling port and continues to be the location of a small terminal licensed to handle coal off-loading.
-Today the site is used for a number of river-related uses including a 25 acre TDG (now Norbert Dentressangle) depot with around 200 tanks for storage of petrol, distillates, aviation fuel, biofuels, tallow, ethanol, fertilisers, urea etc.
+Today the site is used for a number of river-related operations including a 25 acre TDG (now XPO Logistics) depot with around 200 tanks for the storage of petrol, distillates, aviation fuel, biofuels, tallow, ethanol, fertilisers, and urea.

 History

-The dock was constructed at the site of Dagenham Breach, an area of flooded marsh caused by the breaching of the sea wall in 1707, and repeatedly flooded in the 18th Century.
+The dock was constructed at the site of Dagenham Breach, an area of flooded marsh caused by the breaching of the sea wall in 1707, and repeatedly flooded in the 18th-century.
 After a number of failed attempts, in 1865 Sir John Rennie built a jetty and a branch railway, but the company failed financially.
 The site was acquired and Dagenham Dock was constructed over 30 acre from 1887 by Samuel Williams.
 Historic records of Samuel Williams & Sons and John Hudson Ltd are held at Barking and Dagenham Archive Service, Valence House Museum although the full collection has not yet been fully catalogued.

-Early in the 20th century, HMS Thunderer, the last major warship built on the Thames, was fitted out at a new jetty, still known as the Thunderer Jetty.
+Early in the 20th-century, HMS Thunderer, the last major warship built on the Thames, was fitted out at a new jetty, still known as the Thunderer Jetty.